alfredkam/Boilerplates/README.md

 Boilerplates
 =============
-These Boilerplates are developed to handle most of the Startup's Web App.
+These Boilerplates are developed to handle most of the Web App, and provides are brief overview of each framework.
 Feel free to check it out, contribute and leave a comment :)

-Co - Developed / Maintained by @Appfuel Members<br>
+Majority of them are Co - Developed / Maintained by @Appfuel Members<br>
 Alfred Kam (@alfredkam) <br>
 Arthur Kam (@arthurkam) <br>
 Rex Kim (@RexK) <br>
 Mohamad Kouli (@KoulMomo) <br>

 License
 ======